Expectation-Propagation for Bayesian Empirical Likelihood Inference: Experiments

 \section{Experiments}

+In this section, we examine the cost–accuracy trade-off across different methods for computing the Bayesian empirical likelihood posterior.
+As this type of analysis is uncommon in the computational statistics literature, we briefly explain the motivation for our numerical study and the way in which we report the results.
+In particular, our study is motivated by skepticism about whether certain approximate posterior inference methods are computationally worthwhile in practice, given that algorithms such as expectation propagation and variational Bayes can require non-negligible computation time to achieve algorithmic convergence, while MCMC methods may, in some settings, explore the posterior distribution surprisingly efficiently.

-In this section, we examine the cost–accuracy trade-off across different methods to compute the posterior of Bayesian empirical likelihood.
-The methods under consideration are: HMC \citep{chaudhuri17hamiltonian}, variational Bayes \citep{yu24variational} with a full-covariance Gaussian variational distribution, and the Metropolis–Hastings algorithm with a random-walk proposal.
-We compare the methods across a range of settings: linear regression, logistic regression, quantile regression, and generalized estimating equations.
-Of particular note is quantile regression, whose moment constraint function $\cons$ is non-differentiable.
+The methods under consideration are: Laplace approximation, HMC \citep{chaudhuri17hamiltonian}, variational Bayes \citep{yu24variational} with a full-covariance Gaussian variational distribution, and the Metropolis–Hastings algorithm with a random-walk proposal.

 We tracked the posterior approximation for each method over many iterations.
-For HMC and MCMC, this was the empirical distribution of the cumulative samples.
+For HMC and Metropolis--Hastings, this was the empirical distribution of the cumulative samples.
 For variational Bayes and EPEL, it was the current variational approximation to $p_{\EL}(\vtheta \mid \sD_{n})$.
 The posterior approximations were compared against a ‘gold standard’ to assess their quality.
 This gold standard was an empirical distribution formed by either $2 \times 10^{6}$ draws from an HMC sampler for examples with a differentiable $\cons$, or otherwise $10^{7}$ draws from the Metropolis–Hastings algorithm.
-The exact implementation and hyperparameters of these algorithms are given in Appendix~\ref{sec:hyperparams}.
+The exact implementation and hyperparameters of these algorithms are given in Supplementary Material, Section~\ref{app:sec:hyperparams}.